incoming caller id displays the phone number being dialed not the number dialing

 Just an FYI since this happened twice to me.

 For some reason I have been entering in the callerID into the callerid field for the trunk.

-RE: incoming caller id displays the phone number being dialed not the number dialing - Added by Graham Chapman about 2 months ago
+RE: incoming caller id displays the phone number being dialed not the number dialing - Added by Graham Chapman 10 months ago

 I think the Obi settings are your problem rather than Wazo.
 I have Obi110 successfully passing CID where CID appears as XIVO_SRCNUM in logs whereas yours shows what I presume to be your number instead.
 I don't see SRCNAME in my logs but is that holding the correct number?.
 As regards outgoing spoofing I agree with previous reply.
 Most providers will only permit it (if at all) if you can verify ownership of replacement number.